nextflow-io/training/docs/nf_template/5_customizing.md

 !!! note "Tagged versions"

-    Creating a tagged version release allows you to execute specific versions of you pipeline using the revision flag.
+    Creating a tagged version release allows you to execute specific versions of your pipeline using the revision flag.